Update: Major changes to Gambier Island governance structure announced on July 5th.

 This phase laid the groundwork for the OCP/LUB review, enabling Islands Trust staff to begin research and draft early policy directions.
 It also initiated public consultation and First Nations engagement.
 A Project Working Group of residents helped shape the direction of discussion papers and engagement strategies, setting the tone for what was to come.

-Phase 2: Consultation & Bylaw Development
+Phase 2: Consultation

 Spring 2022